-7 Calibration Plan
+8 Calibration Plan

-Standard calibrations in the two singleHR modes are executed every day.
+Standard calibrations in the three singleHR modes (1x1, 2x1 and 4x2) are executed every day.
 Besides providing a full set of calibrations, these daily exposures are used for the instrument's health check.
 Standard calibrations for singleUHR and multiMR configurations will be executed within 24 hours of any science observations using these modes.

-Science data in any configuration can be fully calibrated with a set of 11 different exposure types.
+Science data in any configuration can be fully calibrated with a set of 11 different exposure types, as provided by the standard calibrations.

 When processed by the ESPRESSO pipeline, each type of calibration frames generates several high-level Quality Control (QC1) parameters for instrument monitoring purposes.

 The extreme precision and accuracy aimed for ESPRESSO can only be guaranteed if a full set of standard calibrations is obtained and passes quality control within 24 hours of any science observation.
 This 24-hour requirement is set by considering the timescales of instrument instabilities, partly based on the HARPS experience.
-An example is the RV drift of the spectrograph, which is kept below 30 cm/s/h.
+An example is the RV drift of the spectrograph, which is expected to be below $\sim 1 \,\mathrm{m/s}$ .